neuroinformatics-unit/NeuroBlueprint/README.md

-# SWC BIDS - The SWC Folder Organisation Specification based on BIDS
+# SWC-BIDS: The SWC Folder Organisation Specification based on BIDS

 SWC-BIDS is a project folder structure specification for use in the SWC, based on the [BIDS specification](https://bids-specification.readthedocs.io/en/stable/) widely used in human neuroimaging.